SvenBroeckling/phasesix-rulebook/published/character_en.md

 ### Skills

 More complex actions or knowledge are described by *skills*.
-All characters have the same skills with different values.
-Each skill is composed of a base value and its own skill value.
-The base value is the average value of two, respectively different, attributes.
-For example, the base of the skill *Intimidate* is *Apprehension* and *Conscientiousness*.
+All characters have the same skills with different values, so the GM can be sure that a player can always roll a skill.

+Each skill has a base value and a skill value.
+The base value is the average of two different attributes.
+For example, the base value of the skill *Intimidate* is the average of *Apprehension* and *Conscientiousness*.

-The bonuses of the selected character templates are added to the base skill.
+The bonuses of the selected character templates are added to the basic skill.

 ### Knowledge

-Knowledge works similarly to skills, but here the list is not predetermined.
+Knowledge works in a similar way to skills, but the list is not predefined.
 Characters can have different knowledge skills based on their background, which they can use freely.
-Knowledge is related to one skill at a time.
-The effective value to roll on is composed of the knowledge value and the skill value.
+Knowledge is always associated with a skill.
+The effective die roll value is the sum of the knowledge value and the skill value.

 ### Shadows

-A character can have special properties that affect him outside his physical or psychological characteristics.
-Each *shadow* brings its own description or rule.
+A character can have special traits that affect them outside of their physical or mental attributes.
+Each *shadow* has its own description or rule.
 For example, a character may have a rival or be obedient to authority.
-Shadows are not rolled on, nor do shadows have values, but they can bring their own rules.
+Shadows do not have values, but can have their own rules.